Governance & Policy

 Annette’s background is in economic development and currently works in International Relations for the Ministry for Primary Industries.

-Victoria Esson works as a senior manager at Museum of New Zealand Te Papa Tongarewa.
+Victoria Esson works as a senior manager at Museum of New Zealand-Te Papa Tongarewa.
 She has two girls at Newtown School, Billie in Te Whānau o Waitangi and Trixie Belle in Te Whānau o Harakeke.

-Victoria is responsible for the monitoring of the financial performance and property management functions of the Board, she is also on the Health and Safety and Community Engagement subcommittees.
+Victoria is responsible for the monitoring of the financial performance and property management functions of the Board.
+She is also on the Health and Safety and Community Engagement subcommittees.

-Julie has two daughters who attend Newtown school and a third who will start later in 2016.
-She is committed to equal opportunities for all children at the school, so that they are able to develop into the best that they can be.
+Julie has three daughters who attend Newtown school.
+She is committed to equal opportunities for all children at the school so that they are able to develop into the best that they can be.
 She would also like to ensure a safe and healthy school environment and is on subcommittees responsible for the schools new build as well as ensuring existing buildings and grounds remain safe.

-Daniel has a daughter that started at Newtown School in the Ngāti Kotahitanga class in 2016 and he loves to show his support of the kaupapa and the whānau by being a parent representative from the māori immersion class.
+Daniel has a daughter who started at Newtown School in the Ngāti Kotahitanga class in 2016 and he loves to show his support of the kaupapa and the whānau by being a parent representative from the Māori immersion class.

 Ngā mihi ki a koutou te whānau

 Lucy is the mother of two Newtown School kids – Estella and Sylvie.
 Her background is in law but she now works at her family business, Commonsense Organics.
 She is passionate about improving learning outcomes for all kids enrolled at Newtown School and ensuring that each child has the best possible experience while at school.

-She is absolutely passionate about the positive impact good education can have on tamariki, whanau and community.
+She is absolutely passionate about the positive impact good education can have on tamariki, whānau and community.
 Karen thinks respectful and reciprocal relationships build the foundation for this.
 She values diversity and appreciate that contributions to a community can occur in a wide variety of ways.